annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 // and then you can use the same check to access it if (maybe_number_ptr is int32* number_ptr)
 {
-    import OperatingSystem::Console as Console;
+    import operating_system::console as console;

-    Console::println(&number_ptr);
+    console::println(&number_ptr);
 }

-// nullable pointer to a pointer to a pointer int32*?*?*? something = null;
+// nullable pointer to a nullable pointer to a nullable pointer int32*?*?*? something = null;

 // WIP